jebseibel/git-demo/readme.txt

-This is an example of a text file
+#This is an example of a text file

+This is more data for changes